But I still haven’t found what I’m looking for…

-A very significant milestone quietly passed by unnoticed over the weekend.
+A significant milestone quietly passed by unnoticed over the weekend.
 When I realized it, I reviewed my recent trips to find out, Saturday night I gave Uber/Lyft ride number 5,000.

 It turns out, that 5,000th ride was given to a woman name Lauren from Chicago.
 She has been living in Dallas for 6 months.
 She was just getting back from the frigid windy city.
 We talked about the differences between the two cities.
 We talked about Chicago style pizza.
 We talked about movies, careers, and we talked about a shared passion for music.
 Perfect strangers, but connected in this grand journey of life, of humanity.